aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to DOTM" h2="Render PS to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PostScript (PS) file format is a page description language used to describe the appearance of a printed page.
+It is used by many printers and desktop publishing programs.
+However, the DOTM file format is a Microsoft Word template file used to store document settings and macros.
+Therefore, it is necessary to convert PS to DOTM in order to use the document settings and macros in the DOTM file format.

+<h2>How Aspose.Total Helps for PS to DOTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert PS to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their C++ applications.
+It supports a wide range of features such as document conversion, text extraction, image extraction, page manipulation, and much more.

+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, convert, and print Word documents from within their C++ applications.
+It supports a wide range of features such as document conversion, text extraction, image extraction, page manipulation, and much more.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert PS to DOTM.
+It provides a simple and efficient way to convert PS to DOTM in two simple steps.
+It is a powerful and reliable solution for C++ developers who need to convert PS to DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}